Module Catalogue 2025/26

 Pre Requisite Comment

-This module will make references to knowledge of multimedia gained in Semester 1 on MCH1037.
-Students may take this module without the pre-requisites only with written permission from the Module Leader, and must be prepared to independently ensure they have knowledge and understanding of multimedia story-telling.
+This module is dependent on knowledge of multimedia journalism gained in Semester 1 on MCH1037.
+Students may take this module without the pre-requisite but must be prepared to independently ensure they have knowledge and skills in journalistic multimedia story-telling.
+You will be expected to produce journalistic audio and video independently.
+Questions about prerequisite modules, and whether you are able to choose this module, should be directed to your degree programme director.

 Co-Requisite